Notifiable work for plumbing and drainage

 Approved audit program established under section 33TB(1) of the Plumbing And Drainage Act 2002 (PD Act) to be published under section 33TC of the PD Act.

-Under the PD Act, the Queensland Building and Construction Commission Commissioner may prepare and approve an audit program under which the Commissioner may audit licensees to find out if they have been complying with Part 4 of the PD Act (notifiable work laws).
+Under the PD Act, the Queensland Building and Construction Commission Commissioner may prepare and approve an audit program under which the Commissioner may audit licensees to find out if they have been complying with Part 4 of the PD Act for notifiable work.

 This notice of an approved audit program is published in accordance with section 33TC of the PD Act.